 Why Do We Need A Black Poppy Rose?

-BlackPoppyRose fully supports the legacy of the red poppy, however, felt that as a member of the African/Black/West Indian/Pacific Island communities it was important to highlight our contribution to world history.
+BlackPoppyRose fully supports the legacy of the red poppy, however, felt that as a member of the African/Black/West Indian/Caribbean/Pacific Islands & Indigenous communities it was important to highlight our contribution to world history globally.

-The project began in 2010, following the realisation that in a country that many African/Black/West Indian/Pacific Island people call home, the history that represents us has been displaced over the course of time.
+The project began in 2010, following the realisation that in a country that many African/Black/West Indian/Caribbean/Pacific Islands & Indigenous communities people call home, the history that represents us has been displaced over the course of time.

 England has an excellent archive of the country’s historic achievements.